-1 The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations, including any representations that have been received.
-It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework.
+- The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations, including any representations received.
+It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework. - The Environment Agency recommends that the school signs onto the Floodline Warnings Direct Service to ensure that children, employees and visitors can be evacuated in the event of a severe flood event on the River Wye.

-Planning Services PO Box 230, Hereford, HR1 2ZB
+Planning Services PO Box 230 Hereford HR1 2ZB